codepr/codepr.github.io/_posts/2019-10-27-asyncio-pubsub.md

 synchronized with timers to dispatch results.

-Asyncio offers two different approaches to this by using a single thread, making it much simpler in terms of synchronization flow of the application, leveraging cooperative concurrency with `coroutines` or using a synchronous callback-based system.
+Asyncio offers two different approaches to this by using a single thread, making it much simpler in terms of synchronization and flow of the application, leveraging cooperative concurrency with `coroutines` or using a synchronous callback-based system.